AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-faq.md

 A: While Activity Map is in use, link click data is not collected by the Analytics tag.
 This behavior follows the behavior of the ClickMap plug-in.

-**Q: Why does the metric drop-down list the same metric multiple times?**

-A: Activity Map lists metrics for all report suites.
-As a result, you can expect to see duplication if the company has not gone through a [metric consolidation process](https://marketing.adobe.com/resources/help/en_US/analytics/calcmetrics/cm_transition.html).

-The Metric drop-down lets you limit the list of calculated metrics to the ones assigned to the visited page's report suite.

 **Q: How does the Activity Map All Links Report compare with Reports & Analytics Activity Map reporting?**

 A: To pull the All Links Report in Activity Map, we create a breakdown request as follows: Activity Map Page = "visitedpage", broken down by Activity Map Link&Region in `<list of link&regions present in the page at rendering time>`.